jbranchaud/mybin/README.md

 # License

-Copyright (c) 2013 Josh Branchaud under the MIT License.
+&copy; 2013-2014 Josh Branchaud under the MIT License.
 See LICENSE for details.